Cut of pork: Iberian variants: presa and pluma

-These cuts are unique to Iberian pigs and do not have direct equivalents in British or North American butchery.
+These cuts are unique to Iberian butchery and do not have direct equivalents in British or North American tradition.
 Pluma is typically grilled or pan-seared over high heat and served medium-rare to preserve its tenderness and flavour.

 Shoulder arm picnic

 The arm shoulder can be cured on the bone to make a ham-like product ("picnic ham") or be used in sausages.
 The hands (or paletas in Ibérico pigs) refer to the front legs, as opposed to the hind legs, which are hams or jamones.
 Between the paleta and the belly is a 150–200 g cut known as secreto which is very popular in Spain.